BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 ELSS (Equity Linked Savings Schemes) are tax-saving mutual funds that come with a 3-year lock-in period.
 Here are the key aspects:

 • Investments up to Rs.
-1.5 lakh in an ELSS fund are eligible for deductions under Section 80C of the Income Tax Act, 1961 under the old regime.
+1.5 lakh in an ELSS fund are eligible for deductions under Section 80C of the Income Tax Act, 1961 (under the old tax regime).

-• This deduction reduces your taxable income, effectively lowering your tax liability.
+• This deduction may help reduce taxable income, effectively lowering overall tax liability.

 • ELSS predominantly invests in equities, which have the potential for higher long-term returns compared to debt instruments.

-• The 3-year mandatory holding helps you remain invested through short-term market swings.
+• The 3-year mandatory holding may encourage investors to stay invested through short-term market fluctuations.

 • Once the 3-year period ends, you can choose to redeem the units or remain invested.

-• Each SIP installment in ELSS has its own 3-year lock-in, so plan your withdrawals accordingly.
+• Each SIP instalment in ELSS has its own 3-year lock-in, so withdrawals need to be planned accordingly.

 • ELSS has the shortest lock-in among all investment options eligible under Section 80C of the Income Tax Act, 1961.
 For instance, Public Provident Fund has a 15-year maturity, and tax-saving FDs have a 5-year lock-in.

-Due to this combination of tax savings and equity exposure, ELSS can be a suitable choice for investors looking to potentially grow wealth over time while optimising taxes.
+Due to this combination of tax savings and equity exposure, ELSS may be considered by investors looking to potentially grow wealth over time while optimising taxes.

 What to do after the expiry of the lock-in period?